 To the side of the pool was a large, air conditioned workout room.
 It had a great selection of weights and machines, enough to work off all of those three course meals.

 The resort used to have tennis courts but they have since converted them into herb and vegetable gardens.
-A tour of the gardens is one of the included activities and we really wanted to have a look around but we completely ran out of time.
+A tour of the gardens is one of the included activities and we really wanted to have a look around for this Tongabezi review, but we completely ran out of time.
 There was just too much to do and see!

 Prepare yourself for something a bit special when you visit Tongabezi.
 I had no idea what we had in store and I am not have eaten for a few weeks before we went if I had known.
 It is all delicious, with plenty of veggies and very fresh.
 Let’s start with breakfast.